Mpilo-Pillz/portfolio-project/README.md

 ## Challenges faced

 While building the types for dispatch were a little tricky.
 I came accross an instance where 'isVali' on file `form-hook.ts` was boolean or undefined.
 SOleved it using one of the options advised in `https://bobbyhadz.com/blog/typescript-type-undefined-is-not-assignable-to-type#:~:text=The%20%22Type%20'undefined'%20is,specific%20type%20before%20the%20assignment.`
+With Express and Mongoose, started having log errors on the console about missing semi colons in Mongoose node modules.
+Reolved teh issue by adding typescript as a project dependency as the project was using typescript installed globally on my dev machine which was version 3

 # REST API